 - Behavioral expectations are defined.
-A small number of clearly defined behavioral expectations are simply stated in positive terms: Be Safe, Be Respectful, Be Responsible, and Be a Team Player.
+A small number of clearly defined behavioral expectations are simply stated in positive terms: be kind, be safe, and be responsible.

 - Behavioral expectations are taught.
 Behavioral expectations are identified for various settings.
 The behaviors are taught to all of the students in the school.